Sheldonwl/rpi-cluster-k3s/docs/setup-hardware.md

 ![Alt text](/docs/images/hardware/16.jpg?raw=true "Cooling fan switch hole")

 **Insert cooling fan switch**
+This will be used to power the cooling fans.
+Eventually I would like to create a circuit with a transistor, with the base connected to a GPIO port on the Pi.
+Based on the cpu temp, the Pi would power up the fans automatically.
 ![Alt text](/docs/images/hardware/17.jpg?raw=true "Cooling fan switch")

 ![Alt text](/docs/images/hardware/18.jpg?raw=true "Cooling fan switch")

 **Boost converter power input and location**
 I drilled a hole on the leftside of the case, where I fed the USB cable through.
 With a glue gun I stuck the boost converter and cable to the case.
+This cable is just a USB I cut in half and used the positive and negative wires to supply the 5V to the boost converter.
 ![Alt text](/docs/images/hardware/19.jpg?raw=true "")

 **Connect cooling fan power cables**
 I drilled another hole in the top of the case, where I fed the positive and negative cables of the cooling fans through.
 I also glued that to the case.
+I soldered the positive wires to the boost converter and placed a switch between the negative wires.
 ![Alt text](/docs/images/hardware/20.jpg?raw=true "Connect cooling fans")

 **Flatten screw head**